 - Quarry work

 Employers have a responsibility to ensure the standards of working conditions for their employees are safe and in line with current health and safety regulations.
-This means they must ensure that alternative processes can be implemented, less hazardous materials may be available, there is effective ventilation in areas where potentially health-threatening materials are in use and that protective equipment may be readily available, but ideally as a last resort only.
+They must ensure that alternative processes can be implemented, less hazardous materials may be available, there is effective ventilation in areas where potentially health-threatening materials are in use effective dust extraction techniques where applicable and that protective equipment may be readily available, but ideally as a last resort only.

 The effects of exposure to the hazardous substances not only include long-term health issues, but also terminal diseases.
-HSE statistics show the breakdown of annual deaths caused by lung-related diseases:
+Health and Safety Executive (HSE) statistics show the breakdown of annual deaths caused by lung-related diseases:

 - Asbestos related Lung Cancer – 20%